 Current ITIL Processes:

-- Incident/Request Management – This process is designed to manage and assist in restoring or providing service to customers as quickly as possible.
+- Incident Management – This process is designed to manage and assist in restoring service to customers as quickly as possible.
 The ability to prioritize incidents (something broken, not working or needs repair) according to business impact and urgency allows staff to focus efforts where it matters most.

 - Change Management – Process responsible for controlling the lifecycle of all changes, enabling beneficial changes to be made with minimal disruption to IT services.
 This includes process management and planning capabilities that help increase the speed and consistency in the way changes are implemented while minimizing risk and errors.